 After grades are released, the only appeal permitted on multiple-choice questions will be to request an administrative check of the candidate's short answer card to verify that the card reader scanned the card correctly and that the output file reflected this data.
-This request must be made within three weeks after the candidates are notified that their exam results have been uploaded to their profile by emailing appeals@casact.org.
+This request must be made within three weeks after the candidates are notified that their exam results have been uploaded to their profile by mail, fax, or e-mail at appeals@casact.org.